Words: Sam James

 Build and Spec

 For the Hightower 3 we're looking at a similar spread of builds to the previous bike.
 Available in two colours, the Translucent Purple seen here and a Matt Emerald colour, there are five frame sizes from S through XXL, eight different builds and three different material choices.

 The top end models use Santa Cruz's high modulus low weight CC carbon layup, with only high end components.
-At $11,549 the CC X01 build comes with a Factory 36, Super Deluxe Ultimate, X01 Eagle drivetrain, Code RSC brakes, carbon handlebar and I9/Race Face wheels.
-The cream of the crop is the CC X01 RSV build at $13,999, with the same components as the non-electronic build but with X01 AXS electronic shifting and carbon Reserve 30 HD wheels.
+The CC X01 build comes with a Factory 36, Super Deluxe Ultimate, X01 Eagle drivetrain, Code RSC brakes, carbon handlebar and I9/Race Face wheels.
+The cream of the crop is the CC X01 RSV build with the same components as the non-electronic build but with X01 AXS electronic shifting and carbon Reserve 30 HD wheels.